Peter Dawson, rugby know-a-lot

 I`m not Peter the famous Dawson (singer)

-I`m Peter the unknown Dawson - the nobody
+I`m Peter the becoming known Dawson - so help!

 Talk to your friends.
 Ask old codgers about the good old days.